insparian/insparian.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
+A digital nomad wanting to explore the world, doing my best to live a meaningful life.

 A radiologist by training, PhD in neuroscience.
 More than 3 years experience in consulting on AI solutions in the radiology domian.